Fechin/reference/source/_posts/quickref.md

 - Send us pull request and chill
 {.marker-timeline}

-It's a good practice to refer to the source code of the [QuickRef cheatsheet](https://github.com/Fechin/reference/blob/main/source/_posts/quickref.md).
+It's a good practice to refer to the source code of the [CheatSheets reference](https://github.com/Fechin/reference/blob/main/source/_posts/quickref.md).